 Deterrence and New Nuclear States

-Phase II of Meeting the Challenges of the New Nuclear Age will produce an edited volume on challenges created by “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran, Saudi Arabia, Japan, South Korea, and Turkey, as well as de facto nuclear weapons states including India, Pakistan, and Israel.
+Phase II of Meeting the Challenges of the New Nuclear Age produced an edited volume on challenges created by “new” nuclear weapons states such as North Korea, potential proliferators, such as Iran, Saudi Arabia, Japan, South Korea, and Turkey, as well as de facto nuclear weapons states including India, Pakistan, and Israel.

-The goal of this phase is to produce an edited volume of innovative and policy-relevant essays on challenges created by the emergence of “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran.
-The study will also explore de facto nuclear weapons states, including India, Pakistan, and Israel, that operate outside of any established multilateral nuclear frameworks such as the Nuclear Non-Proliferation Treaty and the Nuclear Suppliers Group.
-Chapters commissioned for the edited volume will explore a range of themes, including emerging technologies and crisis stability; social media and crisis dynamics; multipolar nuclear interactions; and how we should define when a state “becomes” a nuclear weapons state.
+The second phase produced an edited volume of innovative and policy-relevant essays on challenges created by the emergence of “new” nuclear weapons states such as North Korea, and potential proliferators, such as Iran.
+The volume - The Fragile Balance of Terror: Deterrence in the Nuclear Age - explores de facto nuclear weapons states, including India, Pakistan, and Israel, that operate outside of any established multilateral nuclear frameworks such as the Nuclear Non-Proliferation Treaty and the Nuclear Suppliers Group.
+Chapters commissioned for the edited volume explore a range of themes, including emerging technologies and crisis stability; social media and crisis dynamics; multipolar nuclear interactions; and how we should define when a state “becomes” a nuclear weapons state.

-The forthcoming edited volume will be accompanied by a series of outreach activities aimed at nuclear policymakers (primarily in the United States) and academic centers and think tank institutes with a specific focus on nuclear studies.
+Events accompanying the release of The Fragile Balance of Terror: Deterrence in the Nuclear Age help the book reach nuclear policymakers (primarily in the United States) and academic centers and think tanks with a specific focus on nuclear studies.